open-pioneer/trails-openlayers-base-packages/.changeset/eighty-peas-act.md

 "@open-pioneer/selection": minor
 ---

-Add the map model to the context of the selection source's `search` method.
+Add the map model to the context of the selection source's `select` method.